Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 Summary

-In new Outlook for Windows and web, single-clicking an empty calendar slot now allows inline appointment creation instead of a quick compose pop-up.
-Double-click behavior remains unchanged.
-Rollout starts October 2025, requires no admin action, and aims to improve user experience.
+In new Outlook for Windows and web, single-clicking an empty calendar slot will enable inline appointment creation instead of a quick compose pop-up, aligning with classic Outlook.
+Rollout starts October 2025, completing by March 2026, with no admin action required but user notification recommended.

 Details

-Updated September 5, 2025: We have updated the content.
+Updated December 12, 2025: We have updated the timeline.
 Thank you for your patience.

 In new Outlook for Windows and web, when single-clicking on an empty time slot on the calendar surface, the quick compose pop-up will no longer appear.
 Instead, you will be able to create an appointment by typing directly in the time slot on the calendar grid, just as you can in classic Outlook for Windows.
 There will be no change to double-click behavior; the full compose form will still open as it does today.